Grilled Chipotle Orange Turkey Kebabs

 Ingredients

-- 1 medium to large orange, cut into 1/4"-thick rounds, and then cut the rounds in half
+- 2 medium navel oranges, cut into 3/16"-thick rounds, and then cut the rounds in half

 Instructions

-- In a medium-large bowl, combine marmalade, 2 tablespoons of the olive oil, chipotle powder, and cumin.
-Add turkey pieces and fold to combine.
+- In a medium bowl, combine orange marmalade, 2 tablespoons of the olive oil, chipotle powder, cumin, cinnamon, salt, and pepper.
+Remove roughly half of this orange marinade/glaze to a separate small bowl and reserve for brushing over skewers while on the grill.
+Add turkey pieces to the remaining orange marinade/glaze in the medium bowl and fold to coat evenly.

-- Add onion pieces to a small-medium bowl and drizzle with remaining tablespoon of olive oil.
+- Add onion pieces to a small bowl and drizzle with remaining ½ tablespoon of olive oil.
 Fold to coat evenly.

 - Add turkey, onion, and thin orange slices to skewers, alternating between each one.
-When adding the orange slice, fold each half-round in half, sandwiching it between the other pieces.
-Sprinkle finished kebabs with salt and black pepper, to taste.
+When adding the orange slices, fold each half-round in half, sandwiching it between the other pieces (see my photos).
+Sprinkle assembled kebabs with salt and black pepper, to taste.

 Nutrition Information: